This post may contain affiliate links. Please read my disclosure.

 20. Whisks

-Bonus Kitchen Tools:
+Bonus Kitchen Tools and Equipment

 - wooden spoons and other large cutlery (a necessity)